LubeckFRP/lubeck/README.md

 # Lubeck

-Beautiful Destinations front-end platforms.
+Beautiful Destinations front-end based on GHCJS.

 ## Code overview

-We use GHCJS to build all front-end platforms.

 The code is organized as follows:

+  - BD front-end library (Lubeck) `src/Lubeck`
   - BD data model `src/BD`
-  - Non BD-specific front-end libraries `src/Lubeck`
-  - The actual single-page applications `src/*.hs`
+  - BD applications `src/*.hs`

-All client side code is declared in `lubeck.cabal`, as a single library and several excecutables (the single-page apps).
+All client side code is declared in `lubeck.cabal`, as a single library and several executables (each is a single-page application).

-The client-code can be built separately, or served with the "official" server (in `server`).
-This server can serve the built applications and also provide `404.html`, `index.html` etc. Note that this server only serves front-end content and does not do any DB interaction (i.e. its state is determined solely by this repository).
+The client-code can be built to HTML/JS manually, or using the "official" server (in `server`).
+This server can serve the built applications and also provide `404.html`, `index.html` etc. Note that this server only serves front-end content and does not do any backend interaction (i.e. its state is determined solely by this repository).

 ## Build/Deploy